civicrm/civicrm-user-guide/docs/initial-set-up/users-contacts.md

 # How are Drupal or Joomla Users Linked to CiviCRM Contact Records

+Every CiviCRM instance sits within a "User Framework" &mdash; a web application that handles user authentication (logging in) and gives users various levels of access to CiviCRM features (permissions).
+Four different Content Management Systems (CMSs) can act as the User Framework for CiviCRM: Backdrop, Drupal, Joomla and WordPress.

+[Contacts](/organising-your-data/contacts.md) are the individuals, organizations and households who you track in CiviCRM.
+Users, on the other hand, are defined in this context as people who have a username and password to log into CiviCRM via the User Framework.
+You probably won't have a User account for every Contact in your CiviCRM instance.

 ## Drupal behavior:

 Whenever a new user **registers** , CiviCRM checks for an existing contact with the same email address.